Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Face-to-face Model

 The main contribution of our work pertains to the face-to-face model and is summarized in the following theorem.

 \begin{theorem} For every $\dist\in [0,\pi]$, problem \ten\ can be solved in time $1+\pi-\dist/2+3\sinn{\dist/2}$. \end{theorem}

-Next we give the high-level intuition of the proposed evacuation-protocol, i.e. Algorithm~\ref{def: nonwireless algo}, that proves the above theorem (more low level intuition, along with the formal description of the protocol appears in Section~\ref{sec: desciption f2f}).
+Next we give the high-level intuition of the proposed evacuation-protocol, \textit{i.e.} Algorithm~\ref{def: nonwireless algo}, that proves the above theorem (more low level intuition, along with the formal description of the protocol appears in Section~\ref{sec: desciption f2f}).

-Denote by $\beta$ the upper bound promised by the theorem above.
-It should be intuitive that when the distance of the interesting points $\dist$ tends to 0, there is no significant disadvantage due to lack of communication.
+Denote by $\beta$ the upper bound provided by the theorem above.
+It should be intuitive that when the distance of the PoI $\dist$ tends to 0, there is no significant disadvantage due to lack of communication.
 And although the wireless evacuation-time might not be achievable, a protocol similar to the wireless case should be able to give efficient solutions.
-Indeed, our face-to-face protocol is a greedy algorithm when $\dist$ is not too big, i.e. the two robots try independently to explore, locate the interesting points and fetch the treasure to the exit without coordination (which is hindered anyways due to lack of communication).
-Following a worst case analysis, it is easy to see that as long as $\dist$ does not exceed a special threshold, call it $\dist_0$, the evacuation time is $\beta$, and the analysis is tight.
+Indeed, our face-to-face protocol is a greedy algorithm when $\dist$ is not too big, \textit{i.e.} the two robots try independently to explore, locate the PoI and fetch the treasure to the exit without coordination (which is hindered anyways due to lack of communication).
+Following the worst case analysis, it is easy to observe that as long as $\dist$ does not exceed a special threshold, call it $\dist_0$ (which we define formally later and which is approximately $1.22353$), the evacuation time is $\beta$, and the analysis is tight.

 When $\dist$ exceeds the special threshold $\dist_0$, the lack of communication has a more significant impact on the evacuation time.
 To work around it, robots need to exchange information which is possible only if they meet.
 For this reason (and under some technical conditions), robots agree in advance to meet back in the center of the disk to exchange information about their findings, and then proceed with fetching the treasure to the exit.
-Practically, if the rendezvous is never realized, e.g. only one robot reaches the center up to some time threshold, that should deduce that interesting points are not located in certain parts of the disk, potentially revealing their actual location.
-In fact, this recipe works well, and achieves evacuation time $\beta$, as long as $\dist$ does not exceed a second threshold, which happens to be $2\pi/3$.
+Practically, if the rendezvous is never realized, \textit{e.g.} only one robot reaches the center up to some time threshold, that should deduce that PoI are not located in certain parts of the disk, potentially revealing their actual location.
+In fact, this protocol works well, and achieves evacuation time $\beta$, as long as $\dist$ does not exceed a second threshold, which happens to be $2\pi/3$.